mrismanaziz/Reforestation/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What do you call an old snowman?
+Water.